WATERPROOF VS WATER RESISTANT: WHAT'S THE DIFFERENCE?

 When the backcountry boffins first started differentiating between water resistant and waterproof a few decades ago, many of us suspected a trick, or at least an over-fussy and finicky distinction that could, for most of us, be politely ignored.

 In the interim, the boffins have been exonerated, and their fussiness revealed as symptomatic of the huge strides that have been taken in outerwear technologies in recent years.
-We slowly, and some of us with tails between legs (this writer included), realized that the distinction made was not only a valid one for scientific reasons, but also one that was pivotal to getting our hands on the right gear for our time in the outdoors.
+We slowly, and some of us with tails between legs (this writer included), realized that the distinction made was not only a valid one for scientific reasons, but also one that was pivotal to getting our hands on the correct clothes to wear hiking.

 To help you do the same, this article will bring you a short-and-sweet guide to the difference between water-resistant and waterproof garments.